Teeuwynn has owned dogs her whole life. She has enjoyed the companionship of everything from Pugs to Newfoundlands.

 Bring any medications your dog is on and provide information on what the medication is for and when and how the staff should administer it.
 If your dog likes to be petted in a specific way or has other unique quirks, let the staff know that too.

 Ask the kennel if you can come by with your dog for a visit one or two times before your trip.
 This can familiarize your dog with his or her temporary home.
-Hopefully, this will make it a little easier on both of you when it’s time for the actual drop off.
+Hopefully, this will make it a little easier on both of you when it’s time for the actual drop-off.

-Finally, relax!
+Once you've done your due diligence and found the best kennel possible, relax!
 You and your dog will both do best if you don't get too stressed out about the upcoming separation.

 Having your dog stay at a kennel can be stressful for both you and your pet.
 But if you do a little research and spend some time preparing your dog, you can both have a great experience and an even better reunion.